Mom Food signifies food that YOU like. Here are some meal prep tips to make sure you get your Mom Food and eat well.

 By definition, Mom Food signifies food that YOU like.
 In this cooking scenario, you don’t have to consider anyone else’s preferences.
 You’re making food for YOU, so make what you love.

-This might be boneless, skinless chicken breast, ground turkey, or even hard cooked eggs.
-Since we’re looking at a week’s worth of lunches, cook enough for 3 to 4 servings per person.
+This might be boneless, skinless chicken breast, ground turkey, or even hard-cooked eggs.
+Since we’re looking at a week’s worth of lunches, cook enough for at least 4 servings.
+I love these Chicken Patties!
 If you’re pressed for time, pick up a rotisserie chicken and carve it up.

-That said, maybe you’re not up for salad every day this week.
-No problem, roast or saute some of your veggies to add variety, even to those salads.
+That said, maybe you’re not up for a salad or it’s not actually your preference.
+No problem, roast or saute some of your veggies to add variety.
+This recipe for Roast Veggies is super versatile.

 Now that you’ve got your components all lined up, you can do one of two things:

-1. Store them in covered containers in the fridge.
+Store them in covered containers in the fridge.
 I love these Pyrex with lids.
-This will allow you some flexibility to how you mix and match your prepped ingredients.
+This will allow you some flexibility in how you mix and match your prepped ingredients, a buffet meal prep if you will.

-2. Assemble everything into lunches.
-This is most typically what I do.
-I make a stack for my husband and a stack for me.
-We use these meal prep containers because they are lightweight for taking on the road, and cheap enough that we can dispose of them when they get weird.
+Assemble everything into single-serve lunches.
+This is most typically what I do, using these meal prep containers because they are lightweight for taking on the road and cheap enough that I can dispose of them when they get weird or warped.

 Maybe you’re up to here in to-do’s and figuring out this lunch cooking plan thingy is just too much.
 Sure you can cook it, but figuring it all out right now is JUST TOO MUCH.
 I hear your cries, sister.